-New Koch Brothers-Funded Super PAC Looks to Capitalize on Janus Decision Ahead of the Election
+A New Koch Brothers-Funded Super PAC Tried to Capitalize on the Janus Decision Ahead of the Election

-On the cusp of the midterm elections, Americans for Prosperity (AFP), a right-wing political advocacy organization founded by the billionaire Koch brothers, has endorsed eight GOP House incumbents in the hopes of weakening labor groups’ influence in Washington and ensuring that the AFP’s political agendas remain a priority in Congress.
+Ahead of the midterm elections, Americans for Prosperity (AFP), a right-wing political advocacy organization founded by the billionaire Koch brothers, endorsed eight GOP House incumbents in the hopes of weakening labor groups’ influence in Washington and ensuring that the AFP’s political agendas remain a priority in Congress.

 AFP is a Koch-funded organization whose agenda is in line with other groups—such as Concerned Veterans for America, which is also funded by the Koch brothers—that work against progressive initiatives and protections for labor unions, healthcare reform and any effort to combat climate change, says David Armiak, a researcher for the Center for Media and Democracy, a Wisconsin-based nonprofit watchdog group.

 On August 31, AFP endorsed eight GOP House incumbents as its “policy champions”: Peter Roskam (R-Ill.
 6th), Dave Brat (R-Va.
 7th), Ted Budd (R-N.C.
 13th), Steve Chabot (R-Ohio 1st), Will Hurd (R-Texas 23rd), Erik Paulsen (R-Minn.
 3rd), Rod Blum (R-Iowa 1st) and David Young (R-Iowa 3rd).